silvadasilva/CPSC481-2019S/en/pages/assignment1.md

-# A1: Heuristic evaluation report
+# A1: Slack posts: #gooddesign #baddesign

-In this assignement, your task is to choose a computational system and carry out Heuristic Evaluation as seen during the lecture.
+Regularly posting #gooddesign and #baddesign to the Slack channel.

+Once a week throughout the term.

-**This is a group assignment.**
+**This is an individual assignment.**

-- Choose a system
-- Carry out the evaluation
-- Write a report presenting your findings